transducens/OmegaT-FuzzyMatchRepair-Plugin/README.md

 ##Guide to install the plugin

 This section describes a simplified step-by-step guide to install the plugins, and assumes the user is familiar with the OmegaT environment.

-Sections 4.2 and 4.3 describe more in-depth how to install and configure the plugins.
-1. Use git to clone the repositories or download the zip of https://github.com/dtr5/apertium-cli-omegat and https://github.com/transducens/OmegaT-FuzzyMatchRepair-Plugin.
+1. Use git to clone the repositories or download the zip of https://github.com/transducens/OmegaT-FuzzyMatchRepair-Plugin.

 2. Optionally, use ant jar to compile the source in both cases.
 That will overwrite the precompiled .jar file in build/jar.

-3. Put both OmegaT-FMRepair.jar and apertium-cli-omegat.jar found in the build/jar folder of each plugin in the plugins folder of OmegaT <config dir>/plugins.
+3. Put both OmegaT-FMRepair.jar found in the build/jar folder of each plugin in the plugins folder of OmegaT <config dir>/plugins.
 The actual location of the <config dir> can be found under the Options menu of OmegaT, using the Access Configuration Folder option.

 4. Put the contents of OmegaT-FuzzyMatchRepair-Plugin/lib in the same plugins folder.

-5. Open OmegaT and configure OmegaT-FuzzyMatchRepair-Plugin as explained in section 4.2.1 and apertium-cli-omegat as explained in section 4.3.1.
+5. Open OmegaT and configure OmegaT-FuzzyMatchRepair-Plugin as explained in the following sections.

 6. A collapsed panel labeled as Repaired Fuzzy Matches will appear in the bottom part of the window.
 This panel can be placed in any part of the main window of OmegaT to ease working with it.

 7. Start or load a project.
 Every time a match from the translation memory is selected, the plugin will try to find suggestions of possible repaired matches and will show them in this panel.

 ##Configuration